 What is the highest risk of prostate?

-The chance of getting prostate– the top cancer risk for men – increases with age.
+The chance of getting prostate– the top risk for men – increases with age.
 Most prostate cancers are detected in men 65 years and older and African-American men are more likely than white men to develop prostate cancer.

 How many people die from colorectal cancer in the US?